Canine Nutrition

 Every Parent - Including Pet Parents - Must Become a Researcher

-High-Quality Dog Food
+A Strong Foundation: High-Quality Dog Food

 When researching dog food, it's important to identify how the ingredients are sourced.
 Are they grass-fed, free-range and wild-caught or are they factory farmed / conventional?
 Is the company using whole foods or by-products (i.e., chicken meal)?
 If the label doesn't specify grass-fed or wild-caught, you can safely assume it is factory farmed and the nutrition will not be the same.

-If your dog can't digest raw food, perhaps he's older and has digestive challenges, you can research home cooking organically for your dog.
-When we do this, we rotate proteins and make meals similar to below, gently cooking the meat in extra virgin olive oil and maybe adding a little grass-fed butter.
+In the past, when we homecooked for our dogs, we rotated proteins and made meals similar to below, gently cooking the meat in extra virgin olive oil and maybe adding a little grass-fed butter and a dash of Redmond's Salt.

 > Grass-fed ground beef, sardines, sweet potato, zucchini, blueberries, organ meats* (liver, heart, kidney, tripe) + herbal supplements